The 20 Best Chronic Lymphocytic Leukemia (CLL) Doctors Near Me in New Haven, CT

 Offers Telehealth

-Iris Isufi is a Hematologist Oncology specialist and a Hematologist in New Haven, Connecticut.
+Iris Isufi is an Oncologist practicing medicine in New Haven, Connecticut.
 Dr. Isufi is rated as a Distinguished provider by MediFind in the treatment of Chronic Lymphocytic Leukemia (CLL).
-Her top areas of expertise are Non-Hodgkin Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), Follicular Lymphoma, Mantle Cell Lymphoma (MCL), and Bone Marrow Transplant.
+She is also highly rated in 28 other conditions, according to our data.
+Her clinical expertise encompasses Non-Hodgkin Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), Follicular Lymphoma, Mantle Cell Lymphoma (MCL), and Bone Marrow Transplant.

 Learn about our expert tiers